 Few places bring glamour and je ne sais quoi in the same measure as Blame Gloria, Covent Garden’s luscious retro cocktail den.
 That obsession with retro, however, has led Blame Gloria to the discos of the 70s, and it’s given her an idea.
 You see, disco isn’t dead to Gloria – far from it.

 There’s plenty of bottomless brunches running on the regular here – and you all know how much we love them!
-Get down with icons at the aptly-named ‘icons brunch’ – which features music from legends like Jimi Hendrix and MJ – and you can also enjoy a noughties-themed brunch too which features a trio of drag queens, armed with a playlist that’ll send your iPod into overdrive.
-They’ve even got one with a karaoke too!
+Get down with icons at the aptly-named ‘icons brunch’ – which features music from legends like Jimi Hendrix and MJ.
+Rock on!

 Covent Garden Restaurants